friendica/red/doc/To-Do-Code.md

 * service classes - account overview page showing resources consumed by channel.
 With special consideration this page can also be accessed at a meta level by the site admin to drill down on problematic accounts/channels.

-* Events module - bring back birthday reminders for friends, fix permissions on events, and provide JS translation support for the calendar overview; integrate with calDAV
+* Events module - fix permissions on events, and provide JS translation support for the calendar overview; integrate with calDAV

 * Events module - event followups and RSVP